 How We Improved Our Messaging And Grew Revenue To $40K/Month

 This is a follow up story for Growth Gorilla.
-If you're interested in reading how they got started, published about 5 years ago, check it out here.
+If you're interested in reading how they got started, published over 5 years ago, check it out here.

 Hello again!
 Remind us who you are and what business you started.